Nexmo/station/_tutorials/add-a-call-whisper-to-an-inbound-call.md

 ### Install the dependencies

 In the directory where you downloaded the code, run `npm install`.
-This brings in Express, the Nexmo library, and other dependencies needed for this project.
+This brings in Express and other dependencies needed for this project.

 ### Start the server